 As the GDP previously reported, large numbers of Haitians live in the Dominican Republic.
 But since 2022 in particular, President Abinader and his government have taken an extremely hard-line stance against undocumented migrants (principally Haitians)–commencing the construction of a border wall between the two countries, and conducting raids and mass deportations.

-Despite numerous calls to stop these forced removals, the General Directorate of Immigration (DGM) reports that between January and October this year, authorities deported 206,684 undocumented migrants–some of whom had been arrested by the army at their homes in the middle of the night.
-Large numbers of children are also amongst those expelled: in November 2022, UNICEF reported that so far that year 1,800 unaccompanied minors had been forcefully returned to Haiti
+Despite these and other recent calls to stop forced removals, the General Directorate of Immigration (DGM) reports that between January and October 2023, authorities deported 206,684 undocumented migrants–some of whom had been arrested by the army at their homes in the middle of the night.
+Large numbers of children are also amongst those expelled: in November 2022, UNICEF reported that so far that year 1,800 unaccompanied minors had been forcefully returned to Haiti.

 In October 2023, the UN Committee on the Rights of the Child noted its concern regarding the detention and deportation of children.
 It stated: